Hardware Architecture¶

 - Entire 128GB available for models

-The trade-off is bandwidth - DDR5 is slower than GDDR6X.
+The trade-off is bandwidth — LPDDR5X is slower than GDDR6X.
 But for large models, having the model fit entirely in GPU-accessible memory is more important than raw bandwidth.

 - Active cooling: Dual-fan system with vapor chamber

-- Throttling behavior: CPU/GPU reduce clocks under thermal pressure
+- Throttling behaviour: CPU/GPU reduce clocks under thermal pressure rather than violating power limits

 Practical Implications¶